farcasterxyz/docs/docs/developers/frames/advanced.md

 - set an appropriate cache header

 An example, imagine you want to build a frame where the initial frame shows the current price of ETH.
-For the initial frame you'd set an a static image url like `https://example.xyz/eth-price.png`.
+For the initial frame you'd set a static image url like `https://example.xyz/eth-price.png`.
 When a GET request is made to this endpoint:

 - the server fetches the latest ETH price from a cache